Unosquare-CoE-JavaScript/sebastian-rodriguez/1_2_course-tdd-node-js/README.md

 - Basic call with expression and message parameters
 - The expressions parameter is tested for "truthiness" and if it passes the assert passes
 - When the assert fails the specified message is included in the failure output
-- The Assert API provides MANY additional calls to easily verify defferent things.
+- The Assert API provides MANY additisonal calls to easily verify defferent things.
 - Most all of these API calls take one of two forms:
   - Expression to evaluate with an optional failure message
   - Actual value compared with an expected value with an optional failure message.